ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 !!! tip "Sentinel-1C acquisitions now supported!"

     ISCE2 has been updated to support processing of data collected by Sentinel-1C.
-Users can now submit burst-based InSAR jobs for any available Sentinel-1 burst SLCs.
+Users can now submit burst-based InSAR jobs for any available bursts from Sentinel-1 IW SLCs, regardless of the platform used to acquire the data.

 ## Burst InSAR Job Types